 Liquid waste can be subdivided into other waste types based on the nature of the liquid waste and the risks it poses.
 For example, wastewater may contain organic substances and nutrients that are of value to agriculture, or may be hazardous due to the chemicals or pathogens it contains.

-Septic tank wastes may be disposed/reused in accordance with the South Australian Biosolids Guideline 1997.
+Septic tank wastes may be disposed/reused in accordance with the Guideline for septic tank sludge management.

 Persons transporting septic tank waste for fee or reward also require a licence.